Celebrating everyday organic heroes

 Jo plans crop rotations with all these different flowers, which helps protect soil quality, and the huge diversity of pollen filled flowers support a vast number of bees, bugs and butterflies.

 Organic Blooms also double as a social enterprise, working to benefit local people with disabilities.
-Jo has always had a passion for working with people with support needs and realised that horticulture could work in harmony with this.
+Jo has always had a passion for working with people with support needs and realized that horticulture could work in harmony with this.
 Tasks involved with growing flowers are very practical and accessible, Jo has set up her business to involve people with disabilities and bring them along with the business as trainees, giving them skills and enabling them to feel part of something bigger.

 As part of the Organic Heroes campaign, the Soil Association and Pukka Herbs are proud to celebrate heroes like Jo who is leading the way for other employers, by demonstrating how you can bring everybody along with your business, all the while producing beautiful, organic flowers that work with nature and support thriving wildlife populations - a philosophy very close to our hearts at Pukka.